 Designing a negative space logo isn’t exactly the easiest task, but there are a few tried and true ways designers like to implement negative space into their logo designs.
-In this post, we’re sharing three of these different methods.
+In this post, we’re sharing three of these different methods to help inspire your future logo and branding package projects.

 1. In a wordmark